Kodular/Documentation/docs/components/drawing-and-animation/ball.md

 |:----:|:-------:|
 |number|0|

 Sets heading in which sprite should move.
-In addition to changing the   local variables
+In addition to changing thelocal variables

 ### Interval